1. Home

 Ongoing scientific research is looking at the relationship between regular use of anthranoid-containing herbal laxatives and the following health conditions:

-Regular use of herbal stimulant laxatives has been associated with a condition known as melanosis coli, in which the pigmentation of the lining of the colon changes to a dark-brown color.
-This change in pigmentation may be seen as early as four months following regular use of anthranoid-containing herbs and generally disappears within six month to a year following the cessation of the use of these herbs.
-Controversy remains as to whether melanosis coli is a harmless condition or a contributor to the development of colorectal cancer.
+Melanosis coli: Regular use of herbal stimulant laxatives has been associated with a condition known as melanosis coli, in which the pigmentation of the lining of the colon changes to a dark-brown color.
+This change in pigmentation may be seen as early as four months following regular use of anthranoid-containing herbs, and it generally disappears within six months to a year following cessation of the use of these herbs.

-The jury is still out as to whether regular use of herbal stimulant laxatives contributes to an increased risk of colorectal cancer.
-Conflicting results have been seen in animal studies and studies on humans remain limited.
-Research is also being conducted as to whether or not constipation itself plays a role in terms of increasing the risk of the development of colon cancer.
+Colorectal cancer: The jury is still out as to whether regular use of herbal stimulant laxatives contributes to an increased risk of colorectal cancer.
+Conflicting results have been seen in animal studies, and studies on humans remain limited.
+Research is also being conducted to determine whether or not constipation plays a role in terms of increasing the risk of colon cancer.

 Side Effects